OfficeDev/open-xml-docs/docs/spreadsheet/how-to-insert-a-chart-into-a-spreadsheet.md

 api_type:
 - schema
 ms.assetid: 281776d0-be75-46eb-8fdc-a1f656291175
-title: 'How to: Insert a chart into a spreadsheet document (Open XML SDK)' ms.suite: office ms.author: o365devx
+title: 'How to: Insert a chart into a spreadsheet document' ms.suite: office ms.author: o365devx
 author: o365devx